About

 Toby Ayers, PhD

 Dr. Ayers is a community psychologist with doctorate from Washington State University and postdoctoral fellowship at University of Michigan, Ann Arbor.
-Executive Director since 2004, Toby leads administration, strategic planning and fundraising, organizes the Civil Rights Roundtable and founded and directs our Juvenile Justice program.
+She was Executive Director 2004 - 2024, leading administration, strategic planning and fundraising, the Civil Rights Roundtable and she founded and directs our Juvenile Justice program.
 She teams with Rose and RICJ youth on our diversity and workplace consulting service.

 Jace Cardona